 Nursing care attendants support patients with daily care needs — under nursing supervision — handling personal care, mobility, vitals, and basic comfort.

-A typical day involves rotating between patients for the various aspects of daily care.
-Documentation runs alongside.
+Workdays involve rotating between patients for the various aspects of daily care.
+Documentation runs alongside, and the documentation expectations have grown as electronic systems require more entry per task.

 Collaboration involves nurses, patients, families, and other care staff.
-What's harder than expected is the consistency expected through a full shift — every patient needs attentive care.
+What's harder than expected is the consistency expected through a full shift — every patient needs attentive care, and the discipline of staying present takes real effort across long shifts.

 Where this role sits in the broader career landscape — and where it can take you.